hpssjellis/particle-photon-neural-network-ifttt/README.md

 # particle-photon-neural-network-ifttt
 Just playing around with Neural Networks and the particle photon with IFTTT and possibly TensorFlow

+The basic flow of things is to go from serial to digital to analog (summing inputs) back to digital (repeat as needed) then output as serial.

 Dec 17, 2015

 I have combined everything into the layer02.ino so entryNodes, NormalNodes and EndNodes can all have the same .ino code flashed to the Photon.
 Each photon will need a unique number set in the variable "myUniqueNodeNumber".
 Each photon will also have to define the variable "myType" as either EntryNode, NormalNode or EndNode.